The ESV is promoted as following in a long line of succession to other Bible versions. In this line of succession are:

 Mark 16:9-20.
 Again there is a set of in-text squared brackets which includes the statement at the head of the passage: Some of the earliest manuscripts do not include 16:9-20.
 This whole passage is also enclosed in double brackets and includes a long technical textual footnote which questions the inclusion of this passage and mentions the alternative 'short ending' of Mark’s Gospel: Some manuscripts end the book with 16:8; others include verses 9–20 immediately after verse 8.
 At least one manuscript inserts additional material after verse 14; some manuscripts include after verse 8 the following: But they reported briefly to Peter and those with him all that they had been told.
 And after this, Jesus himself sent out by means of them, from east to west, the sacred and imperishable proclamation of eternal salvation.
 These manuscripts then continue with verses 9–20.

 This habit calls into question the authority of these familiar passages by making it appear that, not only do we not know if the passage should be in the text, but we do not even know where it should be located, if indeed it is to be included.
-Hardly inspires confidence in the Bible!
+This hardly inspires confidence in the Bible!

 It is difficult to see any reason which would support the use of this corrupt version of the Scriptures.